bijojoseph16/CSC540_Gradiance/InstructorProgramFlowVerification.md

         - [ ] Ask the number of parameter combination(max3)
         - [ ] Ask parameters for each parameter combination
         - [ ] Ask for the answer
-        - [ ] Go back option to go back to instructor login page..
+        - [ ] Go back option to go back to instructor login page.
    - [ ] Logout